The Highest Mountains In England – The Top 25

 27 Great Shunner Fell (716 metres) , North Yorkshire , Yorkshire Dales – Northern Fells

 There’s a theme here – and Great Shunner Fell is yet another of England’s Highest mountains crossed by the Pennine Way.
-Setting off from Hawes, you can follow the Pennine Way all the way to the summit (and back again).
+Setting off up Shunner Fell from Hawes, you can follow the Pennine Way all the way to the summit (and back again).

 33 Pen-y-ghent (694 metres) , North Yorkshire , Yorkshire Dales – Southern Fells

 Pen-y-ghent is the lowest of the Yorkshire 3 Peaks.
-Of course, Pen-y-ghent is also crossed by the Pennine Way.
+Of course, Pen-y-ghent is also crossed by the Pennine Way and can be ascended from Horton in Ribblesdale.

 47 Kinder Scout (636.3 metres) , Derbyshire , The Peak District